Determining a Child's Place of Residence in Belarus

 Child’s Age and Attachments

-The child’s age and emotional attachment to each parent, siblings, and other family members are important factors in deciding residence.
+The child's age and emotional attachment to each parent, siblings, and other close family members are key factors in the court's assessment.

 Parents’ Personal Qualities